agrechnev/npe/README.txt

 gradlew build
 gradlew bootRun

+Alternatively, if you are using an IDE, e.g. IntelliJ Idea, just run src/main/java/agrechnev/Application.java

 Note that a fat JAR named npe-<version>.jar is created in the build/libs directory.
 It can be run with

 java -jar build/libs/npe-<version>.jar

 Note how Spring Boot plugin creates a fat jar with main class specified automatically.
 Cool!

 4. Open localhost:8080 in your browser.
-It is better to use a Private(Anonymous) browser window.
+It is better to use a Private (Anonymous) browser window.
 Enjoy!

 For a quick start, log in with admin:admin (it works with an empty database), then create a sample database (Sample DB).
 All users in the sample DB have their login names as passwords, e.g. admin:admin, brianna:brianna.